heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

 ʕ.
-The waters are stilled, and the ocean a mirror of welcoming infinitude.
+The currents are stilled, and the ocean a mirror of welcoming infinitude.
-She leaves her friends by the breakwater to enter the tunnels beneath the House.
+Ellen leaves her friends by the breakwater to enter the tunnels beneath the House.
-As Ellen descends, she feels as if she is become her true self once more.
+As she descends, she feels as if she is become her true self once more.

 <i>What have you found now?</i>